 Visualising Test Coverage Percentages

-To better understand how test coverage and its percentages are determined, we’ll imagine a project with 10 requirements and 100 tests created for it.
+To better understand how test and its percentages are determined, we’ll imagine a project with 10 requirements and 100 tests created for it.
 When all the 100 tests target each of the 10 requirements, without omitting or missing out on any, we consider it adequate testing coverage at the design level.

 When you manage 80 out of 100 tests and target only 6 of the 10 requirements, we’ll assume 60% of test coverage as 4 requirements still remain.
 This is because requirements here take precedent even though 80% of testing is completed.
 This is coverage statistics at an execution level.